nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Consensus
-Consensus is a state of agreement between the participants (nodes) of a decentralized network.
+An algorithm executed among a number of distributed participants, ensuring that all participants faithfully executing this algorithm can reach agreement on some data value even if the other participants are faulty or malicious.

 #### See Also
 - [Full Node](#full-node)